Polygamy in Christianity: Reformation period

 Lutheran theologians approved of Philip of Hesse's polygamous marriages to Christine of Saxony and Margarethe von der Saale for this purpose, as well as initial disapproval of divorce and adultery.
-As well as Phillip, there was much experimentation with marital duration within early German Lutheranism amongst clergy and their erstwhile wives.
+Apart from Philip, there was much experimentation with marital duration within early German Lutheranism amongst clergy and their erstwhile wives.

 The theologian Philipp Melanchthon likewise counseled that Henry VIII need not risk schism by dissolving his union with the established churches to grant himself divorces in order to replace his barren wives, but reluctantly, and with remorse afterward, consented that polygamy was an allowable alternative.

 Anabaptist leader Bernhard Rothmann initially opposed the idea of plural marriage.
 However, he later wrote a theological defense of plural marriage, and took nine wives himself, saying "God has restored the true practice of holy matrimony amongst us."
 Franz von Waldeck and the other enemies of Anabaptist leader John of Leiden accused him of keeping 16 wives, and publicly beheading one when she disobeyed him.
 This was used as the basis for their conquest of Münster in 1535.

-The 16th-century Italian Capuchin monk, Bernardino Ochino, 77 years old and never married, wrote the "Thirty Dialogues", wherein Dialog XXI was considered a defense of plural marriage.
+The 16th-century Italian Capuchin friar, Bernardino Ochino, 77 years old and never married, wrote the "Thirty Dialogues", wherein Dialog XXI was considered a defense of plural marriage.
 Evidently, he borrowed some of his strongest arguments from a Lutheran dialogue written in 1541 in favor of plural marriage which was written under the fictitious name Huldericus Necobulus in the interest of justifying Philip of Hesse.

-A different position was taken by the Council of Trent in 1563, which was opposed to polygyny and concubinage, "If anyone says that it is lawful for Christians to have several wives at the same time, and that it is not forbidden by any divine law (Matt.
+A different position was taken by the Council of Trent in 1563, which was opposed to polygyny and concubinage: "If anyone says that it is lawful for Christians to have several wives at the same time, and that it is not forbidden by any divine law (Matt.
 19:4f): let him be anathema".
 The polemicist John Milton expressed support for polygamy in his De doctrina christiana.

 The Lutheran pastor Johann Lyser strongly defended plural marriage in a work entitled "Polygamia Triumphatrix".
 As a result, he was imprisoned, beaten and exiled from Italy to the Netherlands.
 His book was burned by the public executioner.
 He never married nor desired wedlock.
-Samuel Friedrich Willenberg, a doctor of law at the University of Cracow wrote the pro-plural marriage book De finibus polygamiae licitae.
+Samuel Friedrich Willenberg, a doctor of law at the University of Cracow, wrote the pro-plural marriage book De finibus polygamiae licitae.
 In 1715, his book was ordered to be burned.
 Friedrich escaped with his life, but was fined one hundred thousand gold pieces.

 One of the more notable published works regarding the modern concept of Christian plural marriage dates from the 18th century.
 The book Thelyphthora was written by Martin Madan, a significant writer of hymns and a contemporary of John Wesley and Charles Wesley.
 Although Madan was an adherent only of polygyny in a Christian context, this particular volume set the foundation of what is considered the modern Christian plural marriage movement.